lassik/go-httplog/README.md

 * It's based around a `LogRequest` struct that contains parsed info about a HTTP request.
 * The `LogHandler` middleware lets you log any HTTP request.
-You give it a function that gets a `LogHandler`.
+You give it a function that gets a `LogRequest`.
 The function can format and write log entries any way it likes.
 * To format log entries, you can use the `CommonLogLine` or `CombinedLogLine` function.
 It's also easy to roll your own